 “Well, I’m a writer….but I specialise in health and medicine.
 So I work with clients who need health or medical writing and copywriting for websites about anything to do with marketing, conditions, health topics – oh, but I can also provide white papers, medical journalism, literature searches, email newsletters, help clients with their healthcare marketing challenges – and I’m technical, so I can write code in html, CSS and edit images…but I’m also a journalist, so, in a nutshell, anything to do with health, medicine and digital, really!”

 After months of producing this incessant babbling when quizzed about my work, I realised something.

 If I couldn’t explain what I do as a freelance medical writer in a more succinct manner, I didn’t have a hope in hell of convincing potential clients that I could provide a reliable, credible and professional service.

 Plus, I began to think that I wasn’t 100% sure of what I was actually offering.
 Was I a health journalist, writer, copywriter, web designer, WordPress whiz, or was I offering all of the above?

 Was there a neat way of explaining what I did?

 I knew I needed to be more specific about my writing business model.

-Firstly, I set about refining my business goals.
+Firstly, I set about refining my medical writing business goals.
 This was a great way for me to get clarity on exactly what it was I wanted to specialise in – as well as how I wanted to communicate my business offering to others.